justfong/COGS108_Repo/README.md

 # COGS108_Repo

-hello, yes, you have indeed discovered by repository! hope you are having a good day~
+hello, yes, you have indeed discovered my repository! hope you are having a good day~